Ethanout/focursor/README.md

 **Note: This plugin only supports the Windows platform.**

+## Quick overview

+- Platform: Windows only
+- Status: Testing / experimental
+- License: Apache-2.0 (code)

+## Note & Warning
+This script is in the testing phase and may make destructive changes to sources in your scenes, and may cause unexpected behavior.
+Please back up your OBS scene collection before use.

+## ⚠️ Known Issues

+- Exiting OBS while the plugin is in a zoom-in state may break the plugin and damage your scenes.
+If this happens, uninstall the script, remove plugin-added sources and any plugin-modified sources (e.g. the zoomed window), then reinstall.

+## 🖼️ Icon attribution

+The included cursor icon (`icons/cursor.png`) is licensed under CC BY 4.0.
+Source: https://icon-icons.com/icon/cursor-the-application/2337

 ## ✨ Main Features

 ### 🎯 Core Functions
-- **Smart Zoom Follow**: Automatically zooms the display area as the mouse moves
+- Smart Zoom Follow — automatically zooms the display area as the mouse moves
-- **Smooth Animation**: Supports various easing algorithms for zoom animations
+- Smooth Animation — supports multiple easing algorithms for zoom
-- **Hardware-accelerated Cursor**: Custom mouse cursor, supports click and drag animations
+- Custom Cursor — supports cursor images and click/drag visual feedback

-### 🔧 Advanced Features
+### 🔧 Advanced
-- **Auto Zoom**: Configurable auto-zoom logic, supports click and long-press triggers
+- Auto Zoom — configurable auto-zoom logic (click or long-press triggers)
-- **Mode Matching**: Automatically matches zoom target sources by name prefix
+- Mode Matching — match zoom targets by name prefix
-- **Scene Adaptation**: Automatically switches to the appropriate zoom source between scenes
+- Scene Adaptation — switch zoom source between scenes automatically

-### 🎨 Visual Effects
-- **Smooth Mouse Follow**: Configurable mouse smoothness and zoom follow
-- **Click Feedback**: Zoom animation on mouse click

-## ⚠️ Known Issues

-- When exiting OBS while in zoom-in state, the plugin may stop working properly.
-To fix this, uninstall the plugin and remove the related sources from your scene, then reinstall.

-## 🚧 Notice

-This script is in the testing phase and may cause issues or damage to your OBS scenes.
-Please use with caution!

 ## 📦 Installation

-1. Download the `focursor.lua` file
+1. Download `focursor.lua` from this repository
-2. Copy the file to the OBS scripts directory:
+2. Copy `focursor.lua` to your OBS scripts directory (optional):
    ```
    %APPDATA%\obs-studio\plugins\frontend-tools\scripts\
    ```
+3. In OBS add the script: Tools -> Scripts -> click "+" and select `focursor.lua`
-3. Enable the script in OBS and configure the parameters
+4. Configure the script parameters inside OBS

-### Optional: Copy Icon Files
+### Optional: copy icon files
-If you want to use a custom mouse cursor, you can set it in the plugin options
+If you want to use the bundled icons, copy the files from the `icons/` folder into a reachable location and set the path in the script options.

 ## 🎮 Usage

-1. **Install the OBS Script Plugin**:
+1. Install the OBS Script Plugin
-   - In OBS, go to Tools -> Scripts -> "+" to add focursor.lua
+   - In OBS: Tools -> Scripts -> "+" → add `focursor.lua`

-2. **Basic Usage**:
+2. Basic Usage
    - Set the zoom target source (leave blank to auto-select the first window/display capture)
    - Configure the mouse source name and icon path
    - Click "Enable Smooth Mouse" (if no matching source is found, it will be created automatically)

-3. **Hotkey Settings**:
+3. Hotkey Settings
-   - Add hotkeys for the script in OBS settings
+   - Add hotkeys for the script in OBS Settings → Hotkeys
-   - Supports toggling zoom state
+   - Use hotkeys to toggle zoom state or trigger actions

-4. **Advanced Configuration**:
+4. Advanced Configuration
-   - Adjust animation parameters for the best experience
+   - Adjust animation/easing parameters for smoother results
+   - Configure multi-monitor settings and source matching rules

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

-## 🖼️ Icon License

-The included cursor icon (e.g., icons/cursor.png) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), source: https://icon-icons.com/icon/cursor-the-application/2337

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit Issues and Pull Requests.
+Contributions are welcome.
+Please open Issues or Pull Requests with details and repro steps.

 ## 📞 Support

-If you encounter any problems while using this script:
+If you encounter problems:
-1. Check the OBS script log
+1. Check the OBS script log for errors
-2. Submit a detailed Issue description
-3. Provide your OBS version and system information
+2. Open an Issue with details (OBS version, OS, steps to reproduce)
+3. Attach logs and a minimal repro if possible

 ---

 ## 中文说明